 8. Rotate your displays but not your fixtures

 Move existing displays around the sales floor when new merchandise comes in.
-Since the fairly new inventory will still be selling, switch your store layout two weeks after their arrival.
+Since the fairly new inventory will still sell, switch your store layout two weeks after their arrival.
 Move one from the front to the middle of the sales floor and the other from the middle to the back.

 9. Track your sales by SKU